top of page

 The adjective 'egregious' finds its origins in Latin, offering an insightful etymological journey.
 It can be traced back to the Latin word 'egregius,' which is a combination of 'e,' meaning 'out of,' and 'grex,' meaning 'flock' or 'herd.'
 Initially, 'egregius' was used to describe something or someone distinguished or outstanding, often in a positive sense.
 However, over time, it underwent a shift in meaning, coming to denote something conspicuously and outrageously bad, offensive, or glaringly wrong in nature.
 This transformation highlights the notion of standing out or being remarkable, but in a negative or blameworthy sense, giving 'egregious' its current connotation of extreme wrongdoing or offensiveness.

-Find the meaning of egregious
+Quiz: Find the meaning of the adjective egregious:

 Try Again!